itamaro/evernote-utils/README.md

 Hie "Enter", and behold the initialized project in the selected stack!
 ![Initialized Evernote project notebook and notes](docs/project-4-Evernote-Notebook.png)

-Alternatively, using [AutoHotKey](http://www.autohotkey.com/), you can bind a keyboard shortcut (e.g. "Ctrl+Alt+p", or "^!p") to the ["CreateProject.exe" executable](AHK) (which is a compiled version of the [AutoHotKey script](AHK/CreateProject.ahk) to achieve something similar with AHK instead of Launchy.
+Alternatively, using [AutoHotKey](http://www.autohotkey.com/), you can bind a keyboard shortcut (e.g. "Ctrl+Alt+p", or "^!p") to the ["CreateProject.exe" executable](AHK) (which is a compiled version of the [AutoHotKey script](AHK/CreateProject.ahk)) to achieve something similar with AHK instead of Launchy.

 Using the AHK method, you will type the project name in a popup dialog instead of the Launchy dialog:
 ![AHK Project name dialog](docs/project-5-AHK-Dialog.png)

-This, ofcourse, requires that AutoHotKey is installed, and a keyboard shortcut is defined like this:
+This, of course, requires that AutoHotKey is installed, and a keyboard shortcut is defined like this:

 ```AutoHotkey
 #IfWinActive ahk_class ENMainFrame